 Our Inclusive Culture Pledge is a public commitment to building a more inclusive workplace culture.
-The pledge began life at our 25th anniversary last year.
-It was so successful that we’ve designed a new pledge for 2019.
+The Pledge began life at our 25th anniversary in 2018.
+It was so successful that we designed a new pledge programme for 2019 and again for 2020.
 Through the Pledge, we created a network of forward-thinking organisations.
-We provide support to them on their journey to creating an inclusive workplace.
+We provide support for them on four key topics throughout the year, on their journey to creating an inclusive workplace.

-On 30th January, our launch event was packed with delegates from a range of industries to join our Pledge.
-No matter where you are on your journey, there are always small acts we can do that can make a big difference in creating an inclusive culture.
+No matter where you are on your journey, there are always small acts we can all do that will make a big difference in creating an inclusive culture.
 A public pledge to inclusion shows your employees, customers and external stakeholders the importance you place on promoting inclusion.

 Moving beyond the ‘why’ to ‘how’ we can create diverse workplaces

 • Recognise your bias.
-Adpot measures to work against bias.
+Adopt measures to work against bias.
 For example, when recruiting share the hiring decision with someone who brings diversity of perspective.

 • Recognise your privilege.
 Be aware of it so you can help people with less privilege than yourself

 • Catch the micro-aggressions (see below for more advice on this!)

 Promoting inclusive behaviour in the workplace starts at the micro-level